GrinonBarrett/Taksidos/Core Rules/Creatures/Tesseariftorai.md

 -----

-**Nimble Flight**: While flying, the eztaoraitessariftorai adds its [Rflx] bonus to its defense against all attacks made at a range of 5 yards or greater.
+**Nimble Flight**: While flying, the tessariftorai adds its [Rflx] bonus to its defense against all attacks made at a range of 5 yards or greater.
 It does not gain this benefit while prone.

 **Quadrachroma**: Tessariftoroi have 4 chroma in their eyes.
 As a result they gain a +3 to all [Prcp] checks involving sight.